Unemployment Insurance Program

 How long can I receive payments?

 The length of time depends on how much was earned when working.
 For regular unemployment insurance, the longest you can collect is 26 full weeks during the year.
-Claimants who have exhausted regular RI unemployment insurance benefits may be enrolled in the Federal Emergency Unemployment Compensation (EUC) program for up to 47 weeks.
-(Note: The State Extended Benefits program is no longer available).
+Claimants who have exhausted regular RI unemployment insurance benefits may be enrolled in the Federal Emergency Unemployment Compensation (EUC) program for up to 37 weeks (changed from 47 weeks as of August 10, 2013).

 To apply for EUC benefits, apply online at the Department of Labor and Training website or call the UI call center at (401) 243-9100.